nvssks/Android-Responder/README.md

 Results
 ------
 Video shows a Windows 10 lock screen (fresh install) connected to an Android device running Responder.py.
-Host laptop is not connected to any other network (wifi or ethernet).
+Host laptop is not connected to any other network (wifi or ethernet)

 [![Video](https://img.youtube.com/vi/Wdavavcon68/0.jpg)](https://www.youtube.com/watch?v=Wdavavcon68)